Frequently Asked Questions

 - Foxes: 14

-All of these are well below the maximum allowed by state licensing.
+Class sizes approximate and are subject to change.
+Approximate class sizes are well below the maximum allowed by state licensing.
 We choose to keep our classes small in order to provide more individualized attention and have our community small and intimate by design.

 What is the maximum child-adult ratio of each class at Dulin?